 Stop 2: Hike to The Windows Arch

-After you’ve had your full of Balanced Rock, your on your way to your next location – The Windows Trailhead.
-Jump in your car and a short ways you’ll come to “The Windows Road”, make a right.
+After you’ve had your fill of Balanced Rock, your on your way to your next location – The Windows Trailhead.
+Jump in your car and a short way you’ll come to “The Windows Road”, make a right.
 Take The Window Road till it dead ends into two trailheads, one of which is The Windows Trail.

 Trail Length: 1 mi (1.6km) loop | Difficulty: Easy